+Priority Type Description Details

+BESTFIT select the smallest resource set possible minimizes fragmentation of larger resource sets.

+resource set possible

-Priority Type Description Details IBESTELL select the smallest resource set possible minimizes fragmentation of larger resource sets.
-BESTRESOURCE with the 'best' nodes only supported when NODESETATTRIBUTE is set to PROCSPEED.
+BESTRESOURCE select the resource set with the 'best' nodes only supported when NODESETATTRIBUTE is set to PROCSPEED.
 Selects the fastest possible nodes for the job.

-MINLOSS resources assuming no internal job load Only supported when NODESETATTRIBUTE is set to PROCSPEED and NODESETTOLERANCE is > 0.
-This algorithm is highly useful in environments with mixed speed compute nodes and a non load-balancing parallel workload.
-WORSTFIT select the largest resource set possible minimizes the creation of small resource set fragments but fragments larger resource sets.
+MINLOSS select the resource set which will result in the minimal wasted resources assuming no internal job load balancing is available. (assumes parallel jobs only run as fast as the slowest allocated node) Only supported when NODESETATTRIBUTE is set to PROCSPEED and NODESETTOLERANCE is > 0.
+This algorithm is highly useful in environments with mixed speed compute nodes and a non load-balancing parallel workload. select the largest resource set possible minimizes the creation of small resource set fragments but fragments larger resource sets.